Uraan (2010 TV series)

-Uraan (the flight) is a Pakistani drama television serial which premiered on Geo Entertainment on 6 November 2010.
+Uraan is a Pakistani drama television serial which premiered on Geo Entertainment on 6 November 2010.
 The serial is written by Umera Ahmed, directed by Yasir Nawaz and produced by Evernew Productions.
 It is a serial that not only deals with the issues of marriage, divorce and domestic violence but also recognizes the strength, talent and courage of the modern Pakistani woman.
 Retitled as Maan Jaao, it also aired in India on Zindagi.